Batik in Indonesia: Types

 As each region of Indonesia has its own traditional pattern, batiks are commonly distinguished by the region they originated in, such as batik Solo, batik Yogyakarta, Pekalongan, and batik Madura.
 Batiks from Java can be distinguished by their general pattern and colours into batik pedalaman (inland batik) or batik pesisiran (coastal batik).
 Batiks which do not fall neatly into one of these two categories are classified by their region.
 A clustering of batik designs from all parts of Indonesia by degree of similarity indicates a history of cultural assimilation.

 Javanese batik

-Pekalongan batik

-In this city, an original handmade batic is the most know and famous batic as authentic, and its pattern has characteristic about animal or nature.

 Inland batik

 A typical inland batik has deep earthy colours with indigenous patterns (contemporary kain panjang with sidha pattern from Solo).

 Inland batik, batik pedalaman or batik kraton (Javanese court batik) is the oldest batik tradition in Java.
 Inland batik has an earth colour such as black, indigo, brown, and sogan (a yellow from the tree Peltophorum pterocarpum), sometimes against a white background, with symbolic patterns that are mostly free from outside influence.
 Certain patterns are worn and preserved by the royal courts, while others are worn on specific occasions.
 At a Javanese wedding for example, the bride wears specific patterns at each stage of the ceremony.
 Noted inland batiks are produced in Solo and Jogjakarta, cities traditionally regarded as the centre of Javanese culture.
 Batik Solo typically has a sogan background and is used by the Susuhunan and Mangkunegaran Courts.
 Batik Jogja typically has a white background and is used by the Yogyakarta Sultanate and the Pakualaman Court.